yegor256/blog/_posts/2015/dec/2015-12-08-temporal-coupling-between-method-calls.md

 }
 {% endhighlight %}

 What do you think about that?
-I believe it's clear what `names()` is doing&mdash;creating a list of names.
+I believe it's clear what `names()` is doing---creating a list of names.
 In order to avoid duplication, there is a supplementary
 _procedure_, `append()`, which converts an item to lowercase and adds it to the list.